mr-doc/mr-doc-parser/README.md

 # Parser

-This directory contains the source file for the parser.
+This repo contains the source file for the parser.
 There are a few things to cover in order to understand how the parser works.

 ## Specification